Much Ado About Nothing Theme of Gender

-Gender is a loaded concept in Much Ado About Nothing – characters are subject to limitations and expectations because of their gender.
-Hero willingly submits to her father as his daughter, but she’s equally willing to submit to her husband as his wife.
-Her duty in these roles naturally arises out of her gender – as a woman during the Shakespearean era, she should be an obedient daughter and wife.
 Still, more than in many of Shakespeare’s other plays, gender is often used as a cover or excuse.
 Benedick and Beatrice claim to be looking for impossible idealized forms of the other sex; but in reality, they’re likely just afraid of admitting they’re in love.
-In addition, each gender has different expectations about each other in love—the men joke heartily about being cuckolded (as if they expect women to be deceiving, nagging, and unfaithful) and the women are told they must put up with men’s faithlessness and deception too.
-Looked at this way, both sides have negative expectations for the other which they chalk up to gender, but in actuality faithlessness and deception are non-gendered problems that each gender is afraid of.
-In a play where a woman (Beatrice) is arguably the most interesting and strong character, gender limitations aren’t as central as the expectations and prejudices each gender tends to have of the other.
+In addition, both genders have the same expectations about each other in love—the men joke about being cuckolded (as if they expect women to be unfaithful) and the women are told they must put up with men’s deception too.

 Beatrice knows the restrictions that should limit her as a woman, but she initially escapes them by not being a wife.
-When she hesitates to marry Benedick at the end, it is because she knows she will have to fall into the subservient role of a women, which is contrary to her character.
+She hesitates to marry Benedick at the end because she knows she will have to fall into the subservient role of a wife.

 In this play, men and women alike are subject to foibles, not because of their gender, but because they are human.
 Men and women are not treated differently in the play at all—they’re all equally ordinary (and subject to ordinary human failings).